 While many people head away to the beach or the bach, others stay home and utilise this time away from work to look for a home for the New Year.

-Although I would not necessarily recommend starting a property marketing campaign from mid-December onward, for some homeowners this is not a choice.
-They may already be on the market from a late year campaign which has yet to deliver a result, or there may be a compelling reason why an owner can’t wait until mid-January when normal activity levels start to return.
+Although I would not necessarily recommend starting a property marketing campaign from mid-December onward, this is not a choice for some homeowners.
+They may already be on the market from a late-year campaign that has yet to deliver a result, or there may be a compelling reason why an owner can't wait until mid-January when normal activity levels start to return.

 Don’t feel obliged to run open homes during the peak two-week holiday period.
 It's possible that there won’t be significant numbers of viewings anyway, so why not accommodate any interest via viewing appointments?
 That way you can relax on the weekends if no appointments are scheduled.

 You never know when that perfect buyer may be in the area and want to see your home.
 Try to be ready to accept a viewing request (with reasonable notice) at any time.
 Most buyers will accept that the holiday season does involve more social/family activity around the home, so it may pay to have a note added to your viewing instructions to ask for a minimum notice time before a viewing.